Formula-uOttawa/uOpenBlog/README.md

 | "small" | Resizes image to 400px wide, displays as a small thumbnail                                  | \!\[alt](image.jpg "small") |
 | "full"  | No resizing — image displays at its original size, stretched to 100% of the container width | \!\[alt](image.jpg "full")  |

+### Seeing Your Rendered Images

+Github doesn't render images the same way that Hugo does, our site generator.
+When you are making adjustments to your images, such as changing the keyword, you will need to go to the url: https://formula-uottawa.github.io/uOpenBlog/posts/x/ , where x is the name of your post folder with no capitilization.

 ## Embedding Videos

 Use the `video` shortcode for both YouTube and MP4 videos.
 The player automatically fits the width of the post on desktop and mobile.